-Net revenues increased by 15.6% to P9,928.7 million for the nine months ended September 30, 2021 from P8,588.0 million for the same period last year.
-The increase was due to the longer less restrictive lockdown during period.
+Net revenues increased by 84.5% to P18,322.1 million for the nine months ended September 30, 2022 from P9,928.7 million for the same period last year.
+The increase was due to the continued improvement in gaming activity as a result of the easing of restrictions and lower daily COVID-19 cases.

-Net revenue split from gaming and non-gaming was 80.6% and 19.4%, respectively.
+Net revenue split from gaming and non-gaming was 80.7% and 19.3%, respectively.

-Promotional allowance increased by 66.2% to P4,828.8 million for the nine months ended September 30, 2021 from P2,904.7 million for the same period last year.
+Promotional allowance increased by 64.6% to P7,950.2 million for the nine months ended September 30, 2022 from P4,828.8 million for the same period last year primarily due to the resumption of various promotions to drive foot traffic into the property.

-Gross gaming revenues increased by 37.4% to P12,826.8 million for the nine months ended September 30, 2021 from P9,335.1 million for the same period last year.
-The increase was due to the improvement in overall drops and higher gaming table capacity.
+Gross gaming revenues increased by 77.2% to P22,731.7 million for the nine months ended September 30, 2022 from P12,826.8 million for the same period last year.
+The increase was due to the improvement in overall drops across all gaming segments as foot traffic ramped up in the third quarter of 2022

-Revenue from hotel, food, beverage and others decreased by 8.8% to P1,559.8 million for the nine months ended September 30, 2021 from P1,711.2 million for the same period last year.
-The decrease was primarily due to the lower room revenue due to the absence of local and international tourism.
+Revenue from hotel, food, beverage and others increased by 74.1% to P2,716.3 million for the nine months ended September 30, 2022 from P1,559.8 million for the same period last year.
+The increase was primarily driven by the rise in covers and the continued improvement in the average daily rate (ADR) as the hotels transitions to the leisure market with the ramp up domestic and international tourism.

-Total room count at Resorts World Manila was 2,054 versus 2,226 as of September 30, 2021 as the Maxims hotel was temporarily used for housing essential employees of the Company.
-Occupancy rates for the four hotels were as follows: Marriott Hotel Manila - 73%, Holiday Inn Express Manila Newport City - 75%, Hilton Manila Hotel - 70%, and

-Sheraton Manila - 50%.
-Meanwhile, the 326-room Courtyard by Marriott located in the province of Iloilo registered an occupancy rate of 5%.
+Total room count at Newport World Resorts (formerly Resorts World Manila) was 2,244 versus 2,054 last year with the opening of Hotel Okura Manila in December last year which added 190 rooms.
+Third quarter occupancy rates for the four hotels were as follows: Marriott Hotel Manila - 63%, Holiday Inn Express Manila Newport City - 61%, Hilton Manila Hotel - 75%, Sheraton Manila - 54%, and Hotel Okura Manila - 79%.
+Meanwhile, the 326-room Courtyard by Marriott located in the province of Iloilo registered an occupancy rate of 29%.